Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-<b>Background:</b> Vision-language models (VLMs) have potential to identify findings on radiologic imaging (i.e., visual parsing) and translate findings into diagnoses (i.e., diagnostic reasoning).
-Current VLMs have shown insufficient performance to support clinical integration. <b>Objective:</b> To evaluate the separate contributions of visual parsing and diagnostic reasoning toward GPT-based VLMs' performance in generating correct diagnoses for thoracic imaging. <b>Methods:</b> This retrospective study included 128 publicly available thoracic imaging cases from the Korean Society of Thoracic Imaging quiz platform (accessed on June 15, 2025).
-Two VLMs (GPT-4o and GPT-5) processed cases, separately when inputted patient metadata and images and when inputted patient metadata and radiologist-generated image descriptions.
-The models provided five ranked differential diagnoses for each case; when inputted metadata and images, the models first provided a summary of imaging findings.
-The proportion of cases for which models' five differential diagnoses included the correct diagnosis was determined (i.e., top-5 accuracy).
-Performance of quiz participants, who interpreted cases using metadata and images, was extracted from the platform.
-Quality of model-provided image summaries was scored on a 4-point scale (4=best score).
+<b>BACKGROUND.</b> Vision-language models (VLMs) have potential to identify findings on radiologic imaging (i.e., visual parsing) and translate findings into diagnoses (i.e., diagnostic reasoning).
+Current VLMs have shown insufficient performance to support clinical integration. <b>OBJECTIVE.</b> The purpose of our study was to evaluate the separate contributions of visual parsing and diagnostic reasoning toward GPT-based VLMs' performance in generating correct diagnoses for thoracic imaging. <b>METHODS.</b> This retrospective study included 128 publicly available thoracic imaging cases from the Korean Society of Thoracic Imaging quiz platform (accessed on June 15, 2025).
+Two VLMs (GPT-4o and GPT-5) processed cases, separately when patient metadata and images were inputted and when patient metadata and radiologist-generated image descriptions were inputted.
+The models provided five ranked differential diagnoses for each case; when metadata and images were inputted, the models first provided a summary of imaging findings.
+The proportion of cases for which the models' five differential diagnoses included the correct diagnosis was determined (i.e., top-5 accuracy).
+The performance of quiz participants, who interpreted cases using metadata and images, was extracted from the platform.
+The quality of the model-provided image summaries was scored on a 4-point scale (4 = best score).
 Logistic regression analyses assessed associations between model image summary scores and diagnostic performance.
-Diagnostic concordance was assessed between models' top-ranked diagnoses and quiz participants' top-ten differential diagnoses. <b>Results:</b> Top-5 accuracy for GPT-4o and GPT-5 when inputted metadata and images was 15.9% and 24.7% and when inputted metadata and descriptions was 40.1% and 59.1%, respectively; quiz participants' pooled top-5 accuracy was 45.8%.
-Median image summary score was 2 for both models; these scores showed significant independent associations with a top-5 match (GPT-4o, OR=5.95; GPT-5, OR=2.77; P<.001).
-Concordance between models' top-ranked diagnosis and quiz participants' differential lists for GPT-4o and GPT-5 when inputted metadata and images was 31.6% and 39.3% and when inputted metadata and descriptions was 78.8% and 79.4%, respectively. <b>Conclusions:</b> Two VLMs showed limited ability to visually identify thoracic imaging findings although performed more favorably in generating accurate diagnoses when provided radiologist-generated descriptions. <b>Clinical Impact:</b> The results underscore the need for radiologist expertise in thoracic imaging interpretation and identify visual image parsing rather than diagnostic reasoning as the principal limitation constraining VLM performance.
+Diagnostic concordance was assessed between models' top-ranked diagnoses and quiz participants' top-10 differential diagnoses. <b>RESULTS.</b> Top-5 accuracy for GPT-4o and GPT-5 when metadata and images were inputted was 15.9% and 24.7% and when metadata and descriptions were inputted was 40.1% and 59.1%, respectively; quiz participants' pooled top-5 accuracy was 45.8%.
+Median image summary score was 2 for both models; these scores showed significant independent associations with a top-5 match (GPT-4o: OR = 5.95; GPT-5: OR = 2.77; <i>p</i> < .001).
+Concordance between models' top-ranked diagnosis and quiz participants' differential lists for GPT-4o and GPT-5 when metadata and images were inputted was 31.6% and 39.3% and when metadata and descriptions were inputted was 78.8% and 79.4%, respectively. <b>CONCLUSION.</b> Two VLMs showed limited ability to visually identify thoracic imaging findings but performed more favorably in generating accurate diagnoses when provided radiologist-generated descriptions. <b>CLINICAL IMPACT.</b> The results underscore the need for radiologist expertise in thoracic imaging interpretation and identify visual image parsing rather than diagnostic reasoning as the principal limitation constraining VLM performance.

 Ähnliche Arbeiten